mrbnsn/AWeber-API/README.md

 A database is included (`db.sqlite`) with a couple of example widgets.
 To create a fresh database:

-* Delete the existing database
+1. Delete the existing database
-* Open the Python shell within the virtual environment
+2. Open the Python shell within the virtual environment
-* Run the commands `from app import db` and `db.create_all()`
+3. Run the commands `from app import db` and `db.create_all()`

-* This will create a fresh `db.sqlite` file in the root directory.
+This will create a fresh `db.sqlite` file in the root directory.

 ## API Documentation

 ### Base URL
-All request endpoints will are relative to `http://127.0.0.1:5000`.
+All request endpoints are relative to `http://127.0.0.1:5000`.

 ### Create
 - Header `Content-Type: application/json`